p4norman/p4-docker/README.md

-# helix-docker
+# p4-docker

 This repository contains a collection of source files for building Docker images for Perforce Helix.
-It exists purely because there is no working Docker solution in existence for Perforce Helix.
+It exists purely because there is no working Docker solution in existence for P4 VCS (was helix-p4d) .

 ## helix-p4d